Fokofpolisiekar: Controversy

-The band has been embroiled in controversy since its inception.
-Initially, radio stations were hesitant to play the band's tracks because of the profanity "Fokof" ("fuck off") in the band's name.
-The nickname Polisiekar ("police car") was soon adopted by that part of the mainstream media who did not want to pronounce the full name in fear of objection from the public.
+The band has been embroiled in controversy since inception over their name and personal views.
+Initially radio stations were hesitant to play the band's tracks because of the profanity "Fokof" ("fuck off") in the band's name.
+The nicknames Polisiekar ("police car"), "FPK", and "Die Bende" ("The Band / Gang") was soon adopted by mainstream media who did not want to pronounce the full name in fear of objection from the public.

-Much outrage has also been expressed by the Christian community in South Africa over the use of allegedly "anti-religious" lyrics in many of the band's songs.
-Lyrics such as "Kan iemand dalk 'n god bel/En vir hom sê ons het hom nie meer nodig nie," directly translated as "Could somebody phone a god/And tell him we don't need him anymore," (from their hit song "Hemel Op Die Platteland") has been met with some resistance from Christian groups.

-In 2004 the band were involved in a bar fight when a group of men recognised them and insulted Van Coke, calling him a "faggot".
-Since then the band has earned a reputation for fistfights that often break out at their CD launches and gigs.
-Another example is the CD launch of Lugsteuring, where the band had to jump off the stage to help stop a fight.
+In 2004 the band were involved in a bar fight when a group of men recognised them and insulted Van Coke, calling him a "moffie" (South African slang equivalent to "faggot").
+Since then the band has earned a reputation for engaging in fistfights that often break out at their CD launches and gigs.
+Another example is the CD launch of Lugsteuring, where the band jumped off the stage to help stop a fight.

-Controversy surrounding the band peaked in April 2006, when bass guitarist Myburgh wrote the words "fok god" ("fuck god") on the wallet of a friend of Afrikaans singer Bobby van Jaarsveld who asked for an autograph.
+Controversy surrounding the band peaked in April 2006, when bass guitarist Myburgh wrote the words "fok god" ("fuck god") on the wallet of a friend of Afrikaans singer Bobby van Jaarsveld, who asked for an autograph.
 This occurred in the early hours of the morning when he was intoxicated after a show.
 Religious leaders from all over South-Africa used various media (including radio interviews and letters to newspapers) to express their disapproval of the band's religious sentiment.
 This almost resulted in the band being excluded from the Klein Karoo National Arts Festival.
 In the end the band was allowed to play on the condition that the words "fok god" not be sung in any of their songs.
 The band later asked the public to forgive them, as that would be "...what Jesus would have done".

-Yet despite the controversy surrounding their music (and to some extent because of it) the band remains popular in South Africa, drawing large crowds wherever they perform.
-They were also one of the most requested bands on the South African music television channel MK.
+Yet, despite the controversy surrounding their music, the band remains popular in South Africa, drawing in large crowds wherever they perform.